phillonc/EasyAsPi/Readme.md

 # EasyAsPi AI Assistant

+This is a work in progress project that i have just started.

 EasyAsPi is an intelligent assistant combining multiple AI models and workflows for enhanced productivity.
 It leverages voice recognition, text processing, and various AI providers to create a seamless interaction experience.

 ## Files within Repository